shalev121/WannaBe-Project/README.md

 ### The Problem

 Traditional career platforms focus on job listings or static employment histories.
 They lack tools for planning multi-step career transitions.
-Users often know their destination role but struggle to identify the intermediate career hops and the specific skills required to reach it.
+Users often know their destination role but struggle to identify the intermediate career "hops" and the specific technical DNA required to reach it.

 ### The Solution

-WannaBe constructs a **Directed Transition Graph** from thousands of historical job transitions.
+WannaBe constructs a Directed Transition Graph from thousands of historical job sequences.
 It resolves informal job titles into canonical professional roles using high-performance semantic vector search and computes the most efficient transition path between them.

 Each transition step is enriched with:
-- role-defining skills
+- Role-defining skills identified via Big Data processing.
-- transition probabilities
+- Transition probabilities based on historical career moves.
-- strategic explanations grounded in real-world professional data
+- Strategic explanations grounded in real-world professional data.

 ---

 ## Intelligent Design and Theoretical Foundation

-The system architecture is grounded in four major research pillars that justify its intelligent design.
+WannaBe’s architecture is grounded in four major research pillars that justify its algorithmic design.

-### 1. Relational Mobility
+### 1. Relational Mobility (Shalaby et al., 2018)
-**Shalaby et al., 2018**

 Career mobility is modeled as a directed graph of job-to-job transitions.
-Classical graph algorithms are applied to navigate professional states at scale.
+This relational structure allows the system to calculate transition probabilities and handle semantic rigidity through neural embeddings (Deep Learning Matchers), providing a scalable alternative to traditional keyword matching.

-### 2. Skill-Centric Standardization
+### 2. Skill-Centric Standardization (Gugnani et al., 2018)
-**Gugnani et al., 2018**

 Skills, rather than inconsistent job titles, are treated as the fundamental units of career progression.
+This theory ensures cross-organizational stability, allowing the system to bridge the gap between roles with different titles but identical technical requirements.

-### 3. Path Planning
+### 3. Path Planning Optimization (Ghosh et al., 2020)

-**Ghosh et al., 2020**
-Career progression is framed as an optimization problem, identifying the highest-probability sequence of career milestones.
+Career progression is framed as a computational path planning problem.
+The system treats a career goal as a destination in a latent skill space and searches for the optimal sequence of intermediate "hops" to maximize the likelihood of reaching that goal.

-### 4. Asymmetric Transition Difficulty
+### 4. Asymmetric Transition Difficulty (Dawson et al., 2021)

-**Dawson et al., 2021**
-Career transitions are asymmetric.
-Forward and backward moves differ in feasibility and are justified through patterns of skill growth and professional overlap.
+The system recognizes that transitions are directional and asymmetric.
+Moving from "Senior to Junior" is mathematically different from "Junior to Senior."
+We incorporate Revealed Comparative Advantage (RCA) logic to identify core competencies and ensure roadmaps reflect realistic labor market constraints.

 ---

 ## System Architecture

-### 1. Semantic Role Resolution (Entry Point)
+### Semantic Role Resolution

-To handle vocabulary mismatch in job titles, WannaBe uses **Sentence-BERT (all-MiniLM-L6-v2)** to encode job roles into 384-dimensional embeddings.

-A **FAISS** index enables near-instant mapping of free-text user input to canonical professional roles.
+To handle vocabulary mismatch in job titles, WannaBe uses Sentence-BERT (all-MiniLM-L6-v2) to encode job roles into 384-dimensional embeddings.
+A FAISS (Facebook AI Similarity Search) index enables near-instant mapping of free-text user input to our canonical professional roles.

 ---

-### 2. Graph-Based Pathfinding (Core Logic)
+### Graph-Based Pathfinding

-Career transitions are represented as edges in a **Directed Graph**, weighted by empirical transition probabilities.
+Career transitions are represented as edges in a directed graph, weighted by empirical probabilities.

-**Cost Function**
+Algorithm:
+Dijkstra’s algorithm is used to compute the shortest path (highest probability).

+Cost Function:

 Weight = -ln(P) + γ

 Where:
-- `P` is the transition probability
+- P is the transition probability.
-- `γ` is a regularization hyperparameter

-**Optimization Strategy**
-- Dijkstra’s algorithm is used to compute optimal paths
-- γ = 1.0 was selected to balance realism with path efficiency
-- This prevents overly long or statistically weak career paths
+- γ (set to 1.0) is a regularization hyperparameter that balances statistical realism with path efficiency, preventing overly long or weak roadmaps.

 ---

+## Automated Skill Extraction Pipeline (Big Data Processing)

+The Skill Extractor is a PySpark-based pipeline responsible for identifying the "technical DNA" of every role.
+This ensures advice is grounded in market requirements rather than generic descriptions.

+### Mechanism

+- NLP Pre-processing:
+  Standardizes titles and descriptions using Spark NLP, removing noise and non-informative text.

+- Pattern-Based Extraction:
+  Uses complex Regex and tokenization to identify technical competencies, tools, and methodologies.

+- Statistical Frequency Filtering:
+  Implements the RCA principle by calculating skill frequency within job clusters.
+Only skills appearing above a specific threshold (e.g., the top 10 most frequent) are promoted to the final role_skills_list.csv.

+---

-### 3. Hybrid Strategic Narration (Interpretability Layer)
+## Hybrid Strategic Narration

-WannaBe combines deterministic data extraction with LLM-based explanation.

-- **Deterministic Skill Extraction**
-  Skills are retrieved from curated CSV datasets
+WannaBe addresses the "Interpretability Gap" identified in prior research (Ghosh et al., 2020) by combining deterministic data retrieval with generative narration.
+Unlike "black-box" systems, the AI Coach does not hallucinate career advice; it acts as a narrative interface for the statistical data calculated by the system's core engines.

+### Narrative Orchestration Algorithms

+- Deterministic Path Retrieval:
+  The narrative layer first ingests the specific sequence of canonical roles generated by the Dijkstra Search and the corresponding Transition Probabilities $(-\ln(P) + \gamma)$.

+- RCA-Grounded Metadata Enrichment:
+  For each transition "hop," the system queries the role_skills_list.csv to retrieve the top technical competencies.
+These skills are pre-validated via Revealed Comparative Advantage (RCA) logic, ensuring the explanation focuses on role-defining skills rather than generic requirements.

+- Automated Skill-Gap Mapping:
+  For every step in the roadmap, the system performs a set-difference operation between the "Source Role Skills" and the "Target Role Skills."
+This algorithmically identifies the exact Skill Delta the user needs to bridge.

-- **Grounded LLM Narration**
+- Constrained LLM Grounding:
-  Gemini 2.5 Flash generates strategic explanations for each transition step, grounded strictly in graph statistics and skill overlap

-This hybrid approach ensures transparency, explainability, and narrative clarity.
+  The identified path, skill-gaps, and transition weights are passed to the LLM (Gemini) through a strictly constrained prompt.
+By grounding the LLM in pre-computed CSV and Graph metadata, the system ensures that the "AI Coach" remains transparent, trustworthy, and entirely data-driven.

 ---